 Members of professional networks are more likely to be up to date with the latest news and initiatives; either within the healthcare industry in general, or within their specialty.

 The RCN has a wide range of professional forums and networks which you can join for free.
-Some of these forums have their own dedicated facebook groups, meaning you can connect with other healthcare professionals in your chosen nursing field.
+Once you've signed up, you can join their facebook groups and connect with other healthcare professionals in your chosen nursing field.